 About

-Dr. Alexandra Montero Peters is a historian of the medieval Mediterranean world, specifically the intellectual exchange between Iberia, North Africa, and the Near East.
-She researches the porousness of medieval boundaries, particularly how textual and intellectual traditions traversed religious, cultural, and racial boundaries in a period that has long been mischaracterized as insular and stagnant.
-Working primarily with Arabic and Castilian manuscripts from the multi-confessional, multilingual, and multicultural world of medieval Iberia, Dr. Peters explore how such costly objects, which were often diplomatic gifts or part of royal patrimony, reveal a wider web of intellectual exchange between Christian and Islamic milieus.
+I am an historian of the medieval Mediterranean world, specifically the intellectual exchange between Iberia, North Africa, and the Near East.
+I research the porousness of medieval boundaries, particularly how textual and intellectual traditions traversed religious, cultural, and racial boundaries in a period that has long been mischaracterized as insular and stagnant.
+Working primarily with Arabic and Castilian manuscripts from the multi-confessional, multilingual, and multicultural world of medieval Iberia, I explore how such costly objects, which were often diplomatic gifts or part of royal patrimony, reveal a wider web of intellectual exchange between Christian and Islamic milieus.
 Manuscripts that synthesize and combine information from both of these communities record the crossroads—both literal and literary—of these overlapping worlds.

-She received her Ph.D. in medieval history from the University of Chicago, where she also received her B.A. and M.A.
-Prior to Texas State University, she taught at Bowdoin College.
+I received my Ph.D. in medieval history from the University of Chicago, where I also received my B.A. and M.A.
+Prior to Texas State University, I taught at Bowdoin College.

 Share